 Desjardins said it has not seen a spike in fraud cases since the breach.

-But important questions remain, says one Montreal-based security expert.
+Many important questions remain about the breach, said one Montreal-based security expert.

 What Desjardins is doing